lucaatorelli/CircularLoopstation/README.md

 Circular Loopstation comes with a simple and colored graphic interface, that allows the user to build and interact with the loop in an intuitive manner.

 ### The Circle
 The Circle is the main component of the application, from wich the name "CircularLoopstation" itself derives.
-It looks like a clock-like graphic component in which is shown the superposition and the progression of all the tracks that are present in the loop, represented as colored circular crown sectors.
+It looks like a clock-like graphic component in which is shown the superposition and the real time progression of all the tracks that are present in the loop, represented as colored circular crown sectors.

 <p align="center"><img aling="center" width = "600" src="images/The Circle.png" /></p>